pjblase/flappy-bird-game/projectroadmap.md

-complete - changed beginning question complete - changed one of the responses complete - I got rid of one of the loading statemnents
+- changed beginning question complete
+- changed one of the responses complete
+-- I got rid of one of the loading statemnents conmplete
-- changed the timing after the last loading statment
+- changed the timing after the last loading statment complete
-- changed the play again question to something cooler
+- changed the play again question to something cooler complete
-- changed the goodbye statement
+- changed the goodbye statement complete